 Fancy hosting a fundraising event?

-Here’s an A to Z of ideas to help you on your way to fundraising for LDUK, thanks again!
+Here’s an A to Z of fundraising ideas for more inspiration!
+Thanks again!

 A is for AFTERNOON TEA